eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 This is what has been the case and we see no reason not to follow this going forward.
 Thus far, there’s been no MINOR release that has broken binary compatibility.
 And note that this only holds for the stable interface.
 Along with bumping MAJOR to 1, this policy will be reconsidered and it may be decided to guarantee binary compatibility for MINOR versions is as well.

-The CMake sources configure the compatibility mode to [`SameMajorVersion`](https://cmake.org/cmake/help/latest/module/CMakePackageConfigHelpers.html#generating-a-package-version-file), indicating that breaking changes are accompanied by a change to the `MAJOR` version part.
+The CMake sources configure the compatibility mode to [`SameMajorVersion`](https://cmake.org/cmake/help/latest/module/CMakePackageConfigHelpers.html#generating-a-package-version-file), shows that breaking changes are accompanied by a change to the `MAJOR` version part.
-There is no explicit policy regarding versioning in the documentation for `CycloneDDS`, however there is some information in the [Releases section](https://www.eclipse.org/projects/handbook/#release) of the Eclipse project handbook which discusses _Major_, _Minor_, and _Service_ release criteria.
+Here is information in the [Releases section](https://www.eclipse.org/projects/handbook/#release) of the Eclipse project handbook which discusses _Major_, _Minor_, and _Service_ release criteria.
-It is possible that these release categories align align with changes to the three version parts, but this is not explicitly stated in either `CycloneDDS` documentation or in the Eclipse project handbook.

 ### Version Stability [1.ii]